denilshaji2k/booking_google_calendar/api-doc.md

 ## Business Rules

-1. Business Hours: 9 AM to 5 PM
+1. Business Hours: 10 AM to 11 PM
-2. Default appointment duration: 60 minutes
+2. Default appointment duration: 30 minutes
-3. Timezone: Default is Asia/Kolkata
+3. Timezone: Default is Asia/Kolkata for all operations
 4. All appointments include Google Meet links automatically
 5. Appointments can only be booked during available slots
 6. Slots are considered available if there are no overlapping appointments